adrs0049/adrs0049.github.io/_news/2021-01-01-book-published.md

 ---
-title: "Book on Bifurcations and Symmetries Published"
+title: "BOOK: on Bifurcations and Symmetries Published"
 date: 2021-01-01
 category: "Publication"
 excerpt: "Our book on bifurcations and symmetries in non-local cell adhesion models is now available from Springer."